-As for the number of connections, recruiters say it doesn't necessarily matter.
-Users in the 500+ club don't come off as more professional than those who have 200 connections.
+Recruiters say the number doesn't necessarily matter.
+Users with 500+ don't come off as more professional than those who have 200 connections.
 Under 100, however, sends a message that you aren't active on LinkedIn, which might translate to mean you're not active in your field, says Careccia.

-That doesn’t mean you should accept every invitation.
+But don't accept every invitation.
 “Don't add someone who could tarnish your name by trying to contact your network and ask for things that make you look bad,” says Elad.
-Stick to people who you have a real connection with: a colleague or higher-up from your first job, a longtime client or someone you went to college with.
+Stick to people who you have a real connection with: a colleague or boss from your first job, a longtime client or someone you went to college with.

-If you already have a job and don’t want to make it public that you’re looking, turn off the feature that broadcasts updates to your network.
-“It’s a great way to keep your current boss from knowing your activities,” says Elad.
+If you don’t want to make it public that you’re looking, turn off the feature that posts updates to your network.

-On the flip side, for more exposure, connect your LinkedIn status updates to your Twitter account, so that every time you post on LinkedIn, a tweet goes out.
-And to get even more people looking at your profile, customize the URL of your LinkedIn profile, so you can print it on a business card or keep as a permanent staple on your email signature line, suggests Elad.
+For more exposure, connect your LinkedIn status updates to your Twitter account, so that every time you post on LinkedIn, a tweet goes out.
+And to get even more people looking at your profile, customize your LinkedIn URL, so you can print it on a business card or use in your email signature, suggests Elad.

-One feature you probably can blow off is the option to upgrade to Premium; the basic offerings are enough for most job seekers and connectors, says Elad.
+You probably don't need to upgrade to Premium; the basic offerings are enough for most job seekers and connectors, says Elad.
 The premium account gives you the option of messaging strangers, he says, so it's helpful if your goal is to recruit people to your company or gain sales leads.

-Most of us are wary of posting personal information on social media.
-On the other hand, you want to make sure that a potential employer can easily contact you.
-Make sure you set your account so you are open to receiving messages from other LinkedIn members, suggests Maners.
+If you're wary of sharing it, at least make sure you set your account so you are open to receiving messages from other LinkedIn members, suggests Maners.

-And consider setting up a new email address and making that public as well.
-An email address devoted to your job search means it won't get buried in your work or personal inbox, says Maners, and you won't miss a recruiter.
-"It just makes it easier for you to see the message and respond in a timely way," he says.
+And consider setting up a new email address and making that public.
+An email address devoted to your job search won't get buried in your work or personal inbox, says Maners, and you won't miss a recruiter.

-First, you’ll be in the loop about what’s going on in your field, including hearing about new jobs as they pop up.
-And when you comment and make connections in that group, you’ll also get your name in front of the people you want to work for.
+First, you’ll be in the loop about what’s going on in your field, including hearing about new jobs.
+You’ll also get your name in front of the people you want to work for.